It is an antibiotic used to treat and prevent various bacterial infections.

 Cefalotin is a first-generation beta-lactam semisynthetic cephalosporin antibiotic with bactericidal activity.

 The inactivation of penicillin-binding proteins interferes with the cross-linking of the peptidoglycan chains necessary for the resistance and rigidity of the bacterial cell wall.
-This results in the weakening of the bacterial cell wall and causes cell lysis.
+This results in weakening the bacterial cell wall and causes cell lysis.

 Cefalotin is indicated in joint and bone infections because of: